Usahayuk-Capstone-Project/Mobile-Development/README.md

 ## USER EXPERIENCE
 [figma-link]:https://www.figma.com/file/PaUNbuCLQB8XaMEetad0vx/Usaha-Yuk?type=design&node-id=1-2

+[userflow]:https://github.com/Usahayuk-Capstone-Project/Mobile-Development/blob/main/UI-UX/UserFlow/UserFlow.png
+![userflow][userflow]
-To ensure that users have the best experience while using our app, we designed the user flow and the use case.
+To ensure that users have the best experience while using our app, we designed the user flow.
 Additionally, our system design includes four main menus: Home, Community, Consultation, and Profile.
 We carefully crafted the user flow to provide intuitive navigation and seamless interactions within these menus, ensuring a smooth and enjoyable experience for our users.

-[userflow]:https://github.com/Usahayuk-Capstone-Project/Mobile-Development/blob/main/UI-UX/UserFlow/UserFlow.png
-We have designed a user flow to ensure a seamless experience for our app users.
-The user flow diagram visually represents the logical progression of actions and interactions within the app's interface.
-It illustrates the different screens, navigation paths, and interactions that users will encounter while using the app.
-The user flow helps us identify potential bottlenecks, optimize the user journey, and deliver a smooth and efficient user experience.
-![userflow][userflow]

 For more details, click this [figma][figma-link] link.